Birth of a School

 Education was always one of Krishnamurti’s chief concerns.
 He felt that if only the young and the old could be awakened to their conditioning – of nationality, religion, prejudices, fears, and desires – they might bring to their lives a totally different quality with a much deeper understanding of the forces that give rise to conflict.

 Sunil has spent the last 25 years in exploring various approaches to learning and the philosophy behind engaging children as individuals in life processes.
-Sunil’s search for effective approaches in learning and creation of learning environments led him to engage with several master’s across India.
+Sunil’s search for effective approaches to learning and creation of learning environments led him to engage with several masters across India.
 With such enriched experiences and wealth of wisdom accumulated over the years, Sunil has engaged himself in understanding Physics, Psychology and Philosophy and the interconnections between them.

 Sujana holds a Master’s degree in Mathematics and Economics from Virginia Tech University.
 Before founding The Magnet School, Sujana worked in World Trade Organization, Geneva and as Associate Director for Executive Education at Indian School of Business, Hyderabad.